 obligations of a software license, you probably shouldn't use the software.
 If there is

 ever a legal challenge, you don't want to have to worry about the outcome.

 The most popular licences are the MIT, GPL, and Apache.
 The best way to avoid wondering if a particular license is safe to use is to choose one of these generally accepted licenses.
 They've undergone rigorous review by the open source legal community.

 For things that aren't code, such as documentation or artwork, Creative Commons provides a useful suite of licenses.

-Open source is made of people who care deeply about it's success and longevity.
+Open source communities are made of people who care deeply about its success and longevity.